 The investigation process may also include formal interviews under caution, gathering witness statements, and information sharing with other enforcement agencies.

-Landlords cannot regain possession of their property using Section 21 Notices whilst an HMO remains unlicensed.
+Landlords cannot regain possession of their property using Section 21 Notices whilst a property remains unlicensed.